Things to see & do

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 There are lots of fun events lined up.
 We've got talks, walks, exhibitions and traditional Quarry Bank fun.
-Quarry Bank is the perfect place to tick off some of the 50 things to do before you're 11 3/4.
+Quarry Bank is also the perfect place to tick off some of the 50 things to do before you're 11 3/4.